Meet the Department

 We order Collins revision guides with exam practise questions (receiving a discounted price) in which pupils will have opportunities in the year to purchase (pupils will receive letters during the course of the year).

 In KS3, all pupils are set an aspirational target score that is based on their KS2 average point score and other relevant data.
 At KS4, pupils are set an aspirational target grade based on Fischer Family Trust and our own internal assessment data.
 Pupils are expected to achieve this grade and will be supported to do so.
 Work is marked using scores at KS3 and GCSE grades at KS4.
 Past paper questions are marked according to exam board mark schemes.

 Pupils will be assessed regularly within the topic area using a range of tasks assessing both knowledge and scientific skills including research, risk assessment, data, processing, analysis, concluding and evaluating.
 All pupils have a formal assessment at the end of each unit and an end of year exam.

-All pupils have access to a wide range of extra-curricular opportunities, including Young Investigators, Electronics Club and range of trips, lectures and other enrichment activities.
+All pupils have access to a wide range of extra-curricular opportunities, including Young Investigators Club, Electronics Club, GCSE Geology and a range of trips, lectures and other enrichment activities.

 Young Investigators club, coordinated by Mrs. Fox, is a lunchtime club open to Year 7 where pupils undertake short projects and experiments which cover any and all areas of Science.

 Electronics club, coordinated by Mr. Curtis, is an afterschool club open to KS3 pupils.
 Pupils develop soldering skills which are then applied to a variety of projects, some pupils also develop programming skills utilised by Raspberry Pi’s which can then be used to control electronic devices.